Last Updated on by Editor

 7. Praia de Macapá – Luís Correia, Piauí

 Although it may not have much to offer in the way of infrastructure, Macapá Beach is still worth a visit.
-Thanks to its strong winds, it’s an in-demand place for anyone who enjoys water sports like surfing.
+Thanks to its strong winds, this is one of the best places to learn to surf or practice any other water sport.

 Seahorses are common around here, which is why the region is home to several conservation-focused NGOs.
 In other words, it’s a great place to see nature up-close!